gratianlup/Maps/README.md

 Maps
 ====

-A fairly complex Java aplication for drawing maps supporting mulitple layers of visual elements like
+A fairly complex Java application for drawing maps supporting multiple layers of visual elements like
 images, roads and markers (restaurants, hospitals, bus stations, etc.).
 Done as a final project for the Software Engineering course in second year.
 The *Core* and *Data* namespaces were implemented by my colleagues *Bebeselea Elena* and *Ramona Maris*.